 J&K Cricket Association scam: Farooq Abdullah appears before ED again

-Srinagar, Oct 21: National Conference president Farooq Abdullah appeared before the Enforcement Directorate on Wednesday, second time this week, for questioning in connection with a money laundering probe into an alleged multi-crore scam in the Jammu and Kashmir Cricket Association (JKCA).
+Srinagar, Oct 21: National Conference (NC) president Farooq Abdullah appeared before the Enforcement Directorate on Wednesday, second time this week, for questioning in connection with a money laundering probe into an alleged multi-crore scam in the Jammu and Kashmir Cricket Association (JKCA).

 The 82-year-old former chief minister of Jammu and Kashmir was questioned for over six hours on October 19 in the case.